-This was good but there is more.
 If you needed to total a column of numbers before the spreadsheet you needed to know how to write a for loop and to work with an array.
 This is sophisticated stuff.
 But, after the spreadsheet, you could simply type in a formula that said something like Sum(A1:A10).

 Now where did that for loop and the whole concept of iteration go?

 The answer is that it is hidden in the range reference A1 to A10 and the function applied to it.
 Clever stuff but at the time spreadsheets were being invented no one thought about it like this.
 No one sat back and said